drummondlab/drummondlab.github.io/_my_team/jayani-jayasuriya.md

 cv:
 alum: false
 ---
-Jayani is a PhD student doing research in the areas of fire and smoldering combustion.
+Jayani is a PhD candidate doing research in the areas of fire and smoldering combustion.
 She received her Bachelors degree in Mechanical Engineering from University of Moratuwa and worked as a Sustainability Engineer in Sri Lanka before joining [Oregon State University].

 [Oregon State University]: http://oregonstate.edu/